samfrances/udacity-server-config/README.md

 ====================================

 This README provides details of my submission to the Linux Server Configuration project as part of the Udacity Full-Stack Developer Nanodegree.
-The task was to take a baseline installation of a Linux distribution on a virtual machine and prepare it to host your web applications, to include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.
+The task was to "take a baseline installation of a Linux distribution on a virtual machine and prepare it to host your web applications, to include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers".
 In this case, the VM was configured to run my [udacity-item-catalog](https://github.com/samfrances/udacity-item-catalog) project.

 The VM, which was provided temporarily by Udacity for the purposes of completing the project, is available at the time of writing but will not be available permanently.